kgilpin/opentips-vscode/walkthroughs/service/automatic.md

-By default, OpenTips will automatically install the `opentips` package to `$HOME/.opentips`.
+By default, OpenTips will automatically install the `opentips` package to your platform-appropriate application data directory, as determined by the [@folder/xdg](https://github.com/folder/xdg) package.

 ![Installing opentips package](./images/installing-opentips.png)